Internal Links

 Text File on the absolute nutter who was our top laboratory consultant...!!

 I hope you enjoyed that file.
 Honestly, the stories are all true.
 He was a barking mad nutter!!
 Another chap...a Welsh Senior Manager, was the thickest human I had ever met.
-Then there was the fat boss who just downloaded porn all day; and they were all paid mega-bucks....WHY?
+Then there was the fat boss who just downloaded porn all day in his office; and they were all paid mega-bucks....WHY?
 One of my bosses strutted around all day looking like he had something rammed up himself and spent months arguing about his height....claiming that he was taller than another employee who had accused him of having shoe inserts!
 Give me a break !!!!
 How do these people get promoted to these positions?
 Well, it's because the people above them are just as bad!
 One senior manager, about to retire, once told me: "We've always liked to promote these self-obsessed people to get them out of the way, so they don't interfere with the real work"...
 Words fail me!!
 Electronics engineers are some of the cleverest people in society and yet they are paid half what some of their line management are paid (for bullshitting), little more than schoolteachers, far less than M.P.'s (mostly slackers, illegitimate child producers and binge-eating, croquet playing, multiple-home owning, expense claiming, bullshitting wasters) and about a third of what Doctors get paid.....
 Then we are told there is a skills shortage!!!
 Hardly surprising when a plumber or plasterer can earn more in a day than an electronics engineer gets in a week.
 In 2009 it transpired that MP's don't just get their own salaries either.
 Their wives are employed by them, as are their sons and daughters, for carrying out non-existent research.
 Their wives spend thousands on taxi trips to London shops and they all have second homes with mortgages and extensions paid for by tax payers money!!!!!
 And they tell US how to behave and to have pay restraint!!!
 What total bloody pompous fornicating, gin-sodden, multiple home owning sanctimonous, overweight hypocrites........
 Oh, and also, the upper class toffs in the House of Lords only go to Westminster because they can visit the local brothels and snort cocaine with the local prostitutes!
 You couldn't make this stuff up....
 It's just great to see these pompous asses snivelling when someone like Jeremy Paxman interviews them.
 Don't get me wrong, there ARE some very good MPs out there, those with no ambitions for high office, who just want to serve their communities, but the proportion of dodgy ones, amongst those aiming for high office, is truly staggering!
 Cash for questions scandals, absurd expense claims, mistresses everywhere, offshore property, tax avoidance, blatant hypocrisy, friendships with dodgy billionaires....it just goes on and on....

 The famous Paxman/Howard interview!

-Loads of cabinet ministers over they years seem to have been, quite simply, like excrement that ended up in the Houses of Parliament when the drains burst.
+Loads of cabinet ministers over the years seem to have been, quite simply, like excrement that ended up in the Houses of Parliament when the drains burst.
 As Patrick used to say, the only man we need in Parliament today is Guy Fawkes.
 They are all after three things: money, power and a knighthood.
 If you sacked all the MPs and collected their salaries and expenses you could pump 100 million a year into Cancer Research....Instead of which the money goes into an old boy system and that 100 million allows hundreds of MPs to say "Hearrrr, Hearrrr...." once a week while keeping their families in a life of privilege.
 Now, in the 21st century, after seeing what the world's bankers did to us in 2007, after claiming their massive bonuses....the same comments apply to them.

 Wiki page on some electronic industry suicides